mfarazahmad/MeetMyInterests/README.md

 Linting is utilized to maintain a safe, readable, and consistent coding standard throughout the services.

 - golangci-lint is used as the primary linter for the go services as it has many different types of linters avaiable.
+- eslinter is used as the linter for the node/next.js project

 ```
 make testcoverage && make lint